00fox/FoxDB/README.md

 # FoxDB manages the SavedVariables of your addons, with EditMode included.
 (For World of Warcraft)

-You will be able to save variables depending on the template the user is in, not just globals and characters, and this, in an automated way in EditMode, and in a much simpler way than before, moreover, there is no need for any other library to create a complete addon.
+You will be able to save variables depending on the template the user is in, not just globals and characters, which are much simpler than before, and this, in an automated way in EditMode, moreover, there is no need for any other library to create a complete addon.

 Written in clean language and optimized code,